jiyakrishnaoffical/Magnetic-Levitation-Based-Contactless-Stabilization-System/Project_Report.md

 - **Pharmaceuticals:** Contactless fluid mixing and frictionless blood pumping, preventing component damage or localized heating.
 - **Precision Engineering:** Active magnetic bearings in ultra-high-speed turbines and flywheels safely spinning in vacuums.

-### The "Anti-Gravity" Simulation
+### The Simulation
 Gravity continuously applies a downward force on the mass.
-The system simulates "anti-gravity" by perfectly generating an opposing upward magnetic force.
+The system perfectly generates an opposing upward magnetic force.
 Because the forces equal out, the net force is zero and the object floats flawlessly mid-air.

 ---